andrewbolster/andrewbolster.github.io/_posts/2012-04-30-turning-pcap-dumps-into-message-sequence-charts.markdown

 layout: post
 slug: turning-pcap-dumps-into-message-sequence-charts
 title: Turning Pcap dumps into Message Sequence Charts
-wordpress_id: 779
 categories:
 - Instructional
 ---

 [![](http://www.andrewbolster.info/wp-content/uploads/2012/04/avses-tosip-300x238.png)](http://www.andrewbolster.info/wp-content/uploads/2012/04/avses-tosip.png)PCap files are a pain; weird format, difficult to parse viserally even if you have the 'right' tools handy.
 Wouldn't it be easier to be able to 'see' the network flow, like it is in all the textbooks?

 # Well now you can!

 In playing with NS-3, I came across this problem, and googled for a solution.
-Now here's an end-to-end 'I have pcap files and want to make them pretty' solution.<!-- more -->
+Now here's an end-to-end 'I have pcap files and want to make them pretty' solution.

 # Assume you have...

   * Ubuntu